Waveform degeneracy of binary systems and Lagrange three-body systems: Introduction

 \section{Introduction}

 Coalescing binary systems are promising sources of gravitational waves (GWs) as they radiate large amounts of energy via gravitational radiation.
 The first detection of gravitational waves in 2015 came from a binary system composed of stellar-mass black holes \cite{ligo_observation_2016}.
 Subsequent detections include GWs from other binary black hole systems \cite{GW190412_2020, GW190814_2020, GW170814_2017}, neutron star binary systems \cite{GW170817_2017, liu_2021}, and binary systems composed of a black hole and a compact object \cite{GW190814_2020}.
+These systems can form in isolation or in dense regions like globular clusters or in the centers of galaxies \cite{romero-shaw_2021, stegmann_2022}.
 The detection of GWs from coalescing binary systems allowed us to confirm many of the predictions of general relativity for the dynamics of binary systems.

-In the slow inspiral stage of coalescing binaries, the orbital evolution and GW emission can be described using analytic perturbative methods such as the post-Newtonian (PN) approximation, which is an expansion of the equations of motion of the system in powers of $G$ and $1/c^2$ \cite{pati_2000, blanchet_2014, blanchet_2024}.
+In the slow, inspiral stage of coalescing binaries, the orbital evolution and GW emission can be described using analytic perturbative methods such as the post-Newtonian (PN) approximation, which is an expansion of the equations of motion of the system in powers of $G$ and $1/c^2$ \cite{pati_2000, blanchet_2014, blanchet_2024}.
 The same formalism can be applied to three-body systems.
 However, there is an added complexity: even in Newton's theory of gravity, three-body systems are notorious for being sensitive to initial conditions and for lacking general closed-form solutions \cite{musielak_2014}.
 Nonetheless, there are cases of the three-body problem whose solutions are stable and have periodic orbits, making them candidates for gravitational wave studies \cite{li_2021}.
 Examples include Moore's stable figure-eight orbit, where three bodies of equal masses all move periodically in a single figure-eight \cite{moore_1993}, and Henon's crisscross \cite{henon_1976, moore_2006}.
 Relativistic corrections to figure-eight orbits have been studied by previous authors \cite{imai_2007, li_2021}.
 The mass quadrupole GWs of such systems have also been studied \cite{torigoe_2009, galaviz_2011, dmitrasinovic_2014}.